Craft Blog Shop Mailing List

 Leave the yarn end for now – you can use it to stitch the join to the next piece.

-Finishing an open piece that will be visible (a neater finish)
+Finishing an open piece that will be visible (Invisible Finish)

 If you look at the sl st join (marked with an arrow) above, it’s not the neatest join in the world.
 It doesn’t matter if it will be covered up, but what if you’re making something like a crocheted teacup and that top edge is going to be visible?
 Here’s a way to create an invisible finish!